dreamineering/business-administration/docs/journey/preparation/data-migration/go-live-checklist/README.md

 # Live Migration Checklist

-- Confirm Appointments have the correct date and time to avoid potiential double bookings
+- Confirm Appointments have the correct date and time to avoid potential double bookings
 - Check Aged Debtors balances are correct against your existing system
 - Check active Conditions have correct private / insurance settings ( Hour One, Day One - Critical) then (Week One | Month One - As time permits)
 - Future Appointments need service charges ( Hour One, Day One - Critical) then ( Week One | Month One - As time permits)